-1. Reading Quizzes (Individual)

-20% (best 8/9 scores)

-See schedule below
+1. Reading Quizzes (Individual) 20% (best 8/9 scores) See schedule below

 At the beginning of each module (refer to schedule below) students will complete a brief readiness assessment test based on that day's assigned readings.
 The format will include some mix of multiple choice, true/false, and quotation identification.
 The goal with these quizzes is to ensure that students have completed the assigned readings and are coming prepared to participate in whatever group activities and class discussion are planned for that day.
-The guizzes will take place in the first 20 minutes.
+The quizzes will take place in the first 20 minutes.
 They cannot be written at another time nor made up for any reason, so please ensure that you attend class regularly and arrive on time.
 Arriving more than 5 minutes late for the beginning of class will result in a penalty on that day's quiz.
-Students arriving 20 minutes late or more will not be permitted to write that day's guiz.
-There are 9 guizzes scheduled, but your lowest score will be dropped and only your 8 best scores will be counted.
+Students arriving 20 minutes late or more will not be permitted to write that day's quiz.
+There are 9 quizzes scheduled, but your lowest score will be dropped and only your 8 best scores will be counted.
+These quizzes must be written at the beginning of class and cannot be made up at another time.

-2. Reading Quizzes (Group) 15% (best 8/9 scores)

-See schedule below
+2. Reading Quizzes (Group) 15% (best 8/9 scores) See schedule below

 As soon as students submit their individual reading quizzes, they will receive another copy of the same quiz to be completed collaboratively by their group.
 The intention here is that students will learn from hearing each other support their arguments as to which is the correct answer, and thereby enrich their understanding of the material covered that class.
-These group guizzes will be collected, scored, and immediately returned along with the individual guizzes.
+These group quizzes will be collected, scored, and immediately returned along with the individual quizzes.
 The instructor will then address by way of mini-lecture or discussion areas that need clarification or elaboration before moving to scheduled activities.
 As with the individual quizzes, your lowest group quiz score will be dropped.

-3. Team Constitution (Group)
+3. Team Constitution (Group) 5% February 3